 There are several ways to get around in Amsterdam: the train (via NS), the tram, the metro and buses (via GVB, Amsterdam's public transport organisation).
 The whole of the Netherlands is currently in the process of moving to an electronic ticketing system, the OV chipkaart (Public Transport smart card).
 For short-time visitors, several types of disposable OV-chipkaarts are available: 1-hour-tickets (2,60 Euro) and 24hour tickets (7 Euro) can be bought from bus and tram conductors directly.
 There are tickets for longer periods of time: 48 hours (11.50 Euro), 72 hours (15.50 Euro), 96 hours (19.50 Euro), 120 hours (23.00 Euro), 144 hours (26.00 Euro) and 1 week (29.00 Euro).
 These have to be bought from the "GVB Tickets & Info Stationsplein" office opposite Central Station, or GVB Tickets & Info offices at other railway stations in and around Amsterdam (Metrostation Centraal, Bijlmer ArenA station, Lelylaan Station, Metrostation Weesp, Zuid Station, Arlandaweg 100).
 For those arriving at Amsterdam Centraal, the easiest solution will be to buy them from the GVB Tickets & Information Office in front of Central Station.
 Additionally, most Albert Heijn Supermarkets and tobacconists in Amsterdam sell public transport tickets (might be useful for buying a ticket in week two).
-If you have indicated that you'd like to rent a bike, a single ticket (1-uur OV chipkaart) will be sufficient (you will get your bike at the reception).
+If you have indicated that you'd like to rent a bike, a single ticket (1-uur OV chipkaart) will be sufficient.
 This can be bought from the tram conductors directly (for coins), as well as from GVB office in front of Central Station.
-If you are not renting a bike, and therefore need public transport for the duration of the summer school, we recommend buying a multi-day ticket.
+If you are not renting a bike, and therefore need public transport for the duration of the summer school, we recommend buying a one-week ticket for the first week and subsequently another one for the second week.